 2017 - Actor, singer, songwriter, and guitarist David Cassidy died at the age of 67.
 He was known for his role as Keith Partridge, the son of Shirley Partridge (played by his stepmother Shirley Jones), in the 70s musical-sitcom The Partridge Family, which led to him becoming one of pop culture's teen idols.

 Dr. John (born Malcolm John Rebennack) was born today in 1941.
 Dr. John first became a star by taking the sounds and traditions of New Orleans blues, jazz, and R&B and twisting them into new forms, as evidenced by his run from 1969's Gris Gris to 1974's hit In the Right Place.
 As time went by, he would become one of the strongest proponents of the Crescent City's musical heritage, celebrating the songs that made the city -- as well as the men and women who made them -- great.
 (Photo by Rick Diamond/Getty Images for City Winery Nashville)

 David Porter is 81.
 A prolific songwriter, he's known for contributing to hits like Sam & Dave's "Soul Man" and "Hold On, I'm Comin," and Will Smith's "Gettin' Jiggy Wit It."

 Icelandic singer, songwriter and actress Bjork is 57.
 She has had an impressive career over four decades and is known for her eclectic and eccentric music styles.
 She came onto the scene as lead singer of The Sugarcubes (with the 1987 single "Birthday") and then embarked on a solo career in 1993.

 Lissie is 40.
 A singer songwriter that spent a brief period at Colorado State University.
 Maybe you saw her headline at the Aggie?

-On This Day In Music History is sourced rom This Day in Music, Allmusic, Song Facts, Simpsons Wiki, Classic Bands, and Wikipedia.
+On This Day In Music History was sourced from This Day in Music, Allmusic, Song Facts, Simpsons Wiki, Classic Bands, and Wikipedia.